Crisis Support (Around the World)

 Crisis + Suicide Helplines

-Domestic Violence + Sexual Assault Support
+Domestic Abuse + Sexual Assault Support

-all staff working with clients have already actively worked to heal their trauma
+staff working with clients have already actively worked to heal their trauma

-all staff working with clients have been trained in trauma-informed skills
+staff working with clients have been trained in trauma-informed skills

-all staff working with clients are actively using trauma-informed skills
+staff working with clients are actively using trauma-informed skills

-all clients are given a list of their rights—to confidentiality, respect, privacy
+clients are given a list of their rights—to confidentiality, respect, privacy

-all clients work with one consistent advocate, so they don’t have to repeat their story
+clients work with one consistent advocate, so they don’t have to repeat their story

 clients are listened to, believed, and given support resources